Estella Solomons

 Estella Frances Solomons (2 April 1882– 2 November 1968) was one of the leading Irish artists of her generation.
 She came from a prominent Dublin Jewish family.
 She studied at the Dublin Metropolitan School of Art and the Chelsea School of Art.
 She was a member of Cumann na mBan and was active during the revolutionary period.
-She was noted for her portraits of contemporaries in the republican movement and her studio was a safe house during the War of Independence.
+She was noted for her portraits of contemporaries in the republican movement, and her studio was a safe house during the War of Independence.
 She married poet Seumas O'Sullivan, founder of The Dublin Magazine, and helped to support it financially.
-The couple hosted regular salons in their home which attracted Irish artists, writers, politicians and intellectuals.
+The couple hosted regular salons in their home, which attracted Irish artists, writers, politicians, and intellectuals.
 Solomons was a close friend of writer Kathleen Goodfellow, whom she met in Cumann na mBan and who was a patron of The Dublin Magazine.
 Solomons was elected an honorary member of the Royal Hibernian Academy in 1966, having been an associate since 1925.

 Early life and family

-Estella Francis Solomons was born on 2 April 1882 in Dublin, Ireland, to Maurice Solomons (1832–1922), and poet Rosa Jane Jacobs.
-Her father was an optician whose practice in 19 Nassau Street, Dublin is mentioned in Ulysses.
+Estella Francis Solomons was born on 2 April 1882 in Dublin, Ireland, to Maurice Solomons (1832–1922) and poet Rosa Jane Jacobs.
+Her father was an optician whose practice in 19 Nassau Street, Dublin, is mentioned in Ulysses.
 Her father was also the Vice-Consul of Austria-Hungary.
 The Solomons family, who came to Dublin from England in 1824, are one of the oldest continuous lines of Jews in Ireland.

-Her grandmother Rosa Jacobs Solomons (1833–1926), who was born in Hull in England, was the author of a book called Facts and fancies (Dublin 1883).
-Estella's brother Bethel Solomons, a renowned physician, a master of the Rotunda Hospital and Irish international rugby player, is mentioned in Finnegans Wake.
-Her brother Edwin (1879–1964) was a stockbroker and prominent member of the Dublin Jewish community.
+Her grandmother, Rosa Jacobs Solomons (1833–1926), who was born in Hull in England, was the author of a book called Facts and fancies (Dublin 1883).
+Estella's brother, Bethel Solomons, a renowned physician, a master of the Rotunda Hospital, and an Irish international rugby player, is mentioned in Finnegans Wake.
+Her brother Edwin (1879–1964) was a stockbroker and a prominent member of the Dublin Jewish community.
 Her younger sister Sophie was a trained opera singer.
-A portrait of Sophie, by her cousin the printmaker Louise Jacobs, survives in the Estella Solomons archives in the Library of Trinity College Dublin.
+A portrait of Sophie, by her cousin, the printmaker Louise Jacobs, survives in the Estella Solomons archives in the Library of Trinity College Dublin.